By Paul Taylor

 Even so, you’d expect the concentration in cosmetic products to be very low, so there shouldn’t be any accumulative side effects if you use them long term.

-So, messing around with your hormone balance is not necessarily a good idea.
+And also suggests that, messing around with your hormone balance might not be such a good idea.

 However, there is another way to tackle DHT, as you’ll see on the next page.